Mathuv/guides-django/series_1/part_02.md

-# Starter 2
+# Part 2

-In `starter_1` we intialized a vagrant machine, installed and configued virtualenvwrapper in our VM and then setup our Django project.
+In `Part 1` we intialized a vagrant machine, installed and configued virtualenvwrapper in our VM and then setup our Django project.
 If we wanted to start a new project we would have to go through all of those steps again.
 That is a very manual process.
 Instead, this starter is going to show you how to setup a provisioning script, which will be run by vagrant.

-By setting up a provisioning script we ensure that we do not have to repeat steps 12-22 from `starter_1`.
+By setting up a provisioning script we ensure that we do not have to repeat steps 12-22 from `Part 1`.
 In addition, we remove several points of failure.
 In other words, if done correctly automating allows us to avoid the opportunity to make mistakes.

 ### Housekeeping

 This guide is going to introduce shell scripting.
 Shell scripting is an amazing tool to have in your tool box.
 I definetley recommend reading up on it before starting this section.
 I have provided a great little resource below.

 [Guide to Shell Scripting](http://linuxcommand.org/writing_shell_scripts.php)